 Maya Shalom, MSc Student

 - Yossi Gudovich

 - Ronit Laub

-This research focuses on the unique contribution of Earth Sciences in the development of cognitive skills such as the development of basic scientific skills (observation-hypothesis-conclusion); spatial visualization; cyclic thinking; perception of deep time; systems thinking.
+This research focuses on the unique contribution of Earth Sciences to the development of various cognitive skills, such as:

 Links for further reading

 - Kali, Y. and Orion, N. (1996).
 Relationship between Earth science education and spatial visualization.
 Journal of Research in Science Teaching.
 33, 369-391.

 - Kali, Y. and Orion, N. (1997).
 Software for assisting high school students in the spatial perception of geological structures.
 Journal of Geoscience Education.
 45, 10-21.

 - Orion, N., Ben-Chaim, D. and Kali, Y. (1997).
 Relationship between earth science education and spatial visualization.
 Journal of Geoscience Education.
 45, 129-132.

 - Dodick, J. and Orion, N. (2003).
 Cognitive factors effecting student understanding of geologic time.
 The Journal of Research in Science Teaching.
 40, 415-442.